-Size pressure relief values to be no smaller than 1/4-inch for each inch of the pipe diameter.
+Size pressure relief values to be no smaller than /4-inch for each inch of the pipe diameter.
 Set pressure relief values to open at a pressure no greater than 5 psi above the transfer system working pressure.

-Pipeline-Gravity
+Pipelines-Gravity

 In a gravity flow pipe system, a minimum head is required, depending upon the consistency of the material.
+The head shall be measured from the top of the drop structure to the maximum operating elevation of the waste storage facility.